kjboost/Final-Project-Competition-Advanced-LLM-Course-2025---Analysis-and-Improvements/README.md

 LLM講座2025応用編最終課題コンペ

 ## Overview
-This repository documents my approach and improvements in the final project competition of the advanced Large Language Model Course 2025.
+This repository documents my approach and improvements in the final project competition of the advanced Large Language Model Course 2025, organized by the Matsuo-Iwasawa Laboratory at the University of Tokyo.

+The competition consisted of multiple stages, with approximately 1000 participants in the main competition.
+From there, around 200 participants were selected for the advanced stage, with about 180 final submissions.

-I ranked 9th among approximately 180 participants and was selected as an outstanding performer.
+Among them, I ranked 9th and was selected as an outstanding performer.

 ---